thomas-k-cameron/my-mbo-analysis-book/src/taker-orders/result.md

 ## Summary

-- I generated data to keep track of, taker order's
+- I measured taker orders by it's unrealized profit, volume and profitability of their position at maturity
+- Products that I analyzed is Nikkei 225, TOPIX and Japanese Government Bond Future
+- Statistical summary reveals that, underlying distribution of variable changes before large market move in many cases.

-## Overview of Variables
+## Graphical Overview of Generated Data
 Below plot is the visualization of generated data.

 ![plot](./summary.png)